Sustainable Aviation Fuel

 - 2nd generation biofuels, produced from biomass - in particular used oil or agricultural waste, which do not compete with food crops - available now

 - synthetic fuels - also called "power-to-liquid" or "e-fuels" produced from CO₂ captured in the atmosphere and hydrogen present in water - currently in the research and development phase

 Air France only selects fuels whose sustainability is proven and certified by independent bodies such as the RSB or ISCC+.

 Emission reductions enabled by SAF

 SAFs emit the same amount of CO₂ during flight as kerosene.
 The reduction in emissions is achieved in the upstream phase, i.e., during the SAF production process.
 Take the example of SAF from used cooking oils: these oils are originally produced from plants, which absorb CO₂ from the atmosphere through photosynthesis as they grow.
 These oils are used and then recycled to make SAF.
 By deducting the CO₂ absorbed by the plants from the CO₂ emissions generated by SAF, its overall carbon footprint is on average 80% lower than that of kerosene.
 This is known as life cycle carbon footprint analysis, taking into account all the activities involved in the manufacture, use, transport and recycling or disposal of a product.

 A decisive lever for decarbonisation

-Air France sees these sustainable aviation fuels as a decisive lever for decarbonising air transport and has been a pioneer in their use since 2011.
+Air France sees these sustainable aviation fuels as a decisive lever for decarbonising air transport and has been a pioneer since 2011 to use this alternative fuel.